Inside: Read this amazing collection of picture books about gratitude! Perfect for showing gratitude and encouraging kids to be thankful.

 We all want our kids to be grow up to be happy.
 It turns out that gratitude is the surest path to happiness.
-These 14 picture books all have a different take on gratitude and thankfulness.
+These 14 picture books about gratitude all have a different take on thankfulness.
 What are you favorite books on this topic?

 Penguin Problems by Jory John, illustrated by Lane Smith

 Mortimer, the little penguin is the opposite of grateful as he starts his morning.

 “It’s way too early.
 My beak is cold.
 It’s too bright out here.
 I’m hungry.
 It snowed some more last night, and I don’t even like snow.”

 As he hunts for food, he is also being hunted.
 He has so many problems (and complaints).
 Finally, a walrus sets him straight with some zen thoughts, challenging him to appreciate what he has both in his community and the natural beauty that surrounds him.

 Do walruses understand penguins?
 They do seem to understand gratitude!
 Kids will enjoy this hilarious picture book about looking at things from a different perspective. [picture book, ages 3 and up]

 The Quiltmaker’s Gift by

 A greedy king is unhappy despite his piles of treasures and he thinks a quilt from the magical quiltmaker will fulfill him.
 She only gives her quilts to the poor and needy and agrees to make him a quilt on one condition: